-Official Transcripts may also be dropped off at the Admissions & Registration Desk in the B Lobby, 2nd floor.
+Official college transcripts may also be dropped off at Student Central, room B202, Charlestown campus.
 All official transcripts must be received by BHCC staff members in their original unopened sealed envelope.

-- Anatomy and Physiology I and II courses are not more than five years old for students applying to some health programs.
+- Anatomy and Physiology I and II courses are not more than five years old for some selective health program applications;

 - BHCC requires that lab courses have an on-campus laboratory component.
 Web based courses equivalent to BHCC’s BIO115, ENV105, ENV110, AND ENV111 may be transferred to BHCC as lab courses if evidence can be provided that there was an online or at home lab component to the course.

-Once an official transcript has been evaluated and the accepted/matriculated student has enrolled in courses, transferred in courses will appear on the BHCC transcript with a letter grade of TR.
-TR grades are not counted in the BHCC GPA (Grade Point Average) and are not used to calculate completion rate.
-BHCC uses both completion rates and GPA to calculate academic standing at the College.
+Once an official transcript has been evaluated and you have registered for classes, transferred in courses will appear on your BHCC transcript with a letter grade of TR.
+TR grades are not counted in your BHCC GPA (Grade Point Average) and are not used to calculate your completion rate.
+BHCC uses both completion rates and GPA to calculate your academic standing at the College.

-Transfer students who disagree with the transfer credit award decision may request a meeting with a Transfer Counselor by emailing firstname.lastname@example.org The purpose of this meeting is to give the student an opportunity to present evidence such as course descriptions and syllabi to demonstrate that the course(s) in question are either the equivalent or comparable and meet the criteria listed above.
+If you disagree with the transfer credit award decision, request a meeting with a Transfer Counselor by emailing firstname.lastname@example.org The purpose of this meeting is to give you an opportunity to present evidence such as course descriptions and syllabi to demonstrate that the course(s) in question are either the equivalent or comparable and meet the criteria listed above.
 The Transfer Counselor will contact relevant Faculty, Department Chair and or the Academic Dean to review course documentation as needed.
-If the matter is not resolved with the Transfer Counselor, the student can appeal in writing to the appropriate Associate Provost of Academic Affairs requesting that the Associate Provost review the materials and findings.
+If the matter is not resolved with the Transfer Counselor, you can appeal in writing to the appropriate Associate Provost of Academic Affairs requesting that the Associate Provost review the materials and findings.
 The decision of the Associate Provost is final.